-Man calls out married friend for flirting with women at nightclub
+Musician calls out married friend after witnessing his behaviour at a club

-Man calls out married friend for flirting with women at nightclub: ‘I spent too much money on your wedding’
+‘I spent too much money on your wedding’: Musician calls out married friend for flirting with other women

 ‘I didn’t spend all my money on your wedding to watch you come into this club and start cheating on her and mess this all up,’ man said